Alzheimer’s drug Leqembi has full FDA approval now and that means Medicare will pay for it

 The drug’s prescribing information will carry the most serious type of warning, indicating that Leqembi can cause brain swelling and bleeding, side effects that can be dangerous in rare cases.
 The label notes that those problems are seen with other plaque-targeting Alzheimer’s drugs.

 The process of converting a drug to full FDA approval usually attracts little attention.
-Though Alzheimer’s patients and advocates have been lobbying the federal government for months after Medicare officials announced last year they wouldn’t pay for routine use of Leqembi until it received FDA’s full approval.
+But Alzheimer’s patients and advocates have been lobbying the federal government for months after Medicare officials announced last year they wouldn’t pay for routine use of drugs like Leqembi until they receive FDA’s full approval.

 Doctors need to confirm that patients have the brain plaque targeted by Leqembi before prescribing it.
 Nurses need to be trained to administer the drug and patients must be monitored with repeated brain scans to check for swelling or bleeding.
 The imaging and administration services carry extra costs for hospitals beyond the drug itself.